fo76utils/fo76utils/doc/markers.md

 Any invalid type defaults to TA = 0x4F.

 Simple macros can be defined in NAME = VALUE format, which also must be tab separated.
 VALUE can expand to multiple fields, and reference previously defined macros.
 Macro expansion is not supported on the first (form ID) field.

+The directives **include** and **mipoffset** can be used to read another marker definition file and to set a value to be added to all subsequent mip levels, respectively.
+These take a single tab separated argument, either a file name without quotes, or a floating point value between -16.0 and 16.0.
+If the mip offset is set again within the same file, the values are combined, but the result is limited to the allowed range.
+Mip offsets set in an included file are local to that file.

 #### Note